-With so much to offer, Rotterdam is a place well worth considering if planning a move to the Netherlands.
-The attractive combination of the city's lifestyle perks and low cost of living brings many an expat to Rotterdam.
-Thanks to the variety of excellent amenities available, expats are sure to settle down in no time.
+With so much to offer, Rotterdam is a destination well worth considering if planning a move to the Netherlands.
+The attractive combination of the city's lifestyle perks, low cost of living and excellent infrastructure and amenities attracts expats from far and wide.

 Are you an expat living in Rotterdam?